lucyluluuuu/PyMusicLooper/README.md

 # Extend a track to an hour long, with its outro and in OGG format
 pymusiclooper -i extend --path "TRACK_NAME.ogg" --extended-length 3600 --disable-fade-out --format "OGG"

-# Export the best/chosen loop points directly to the terminal as sample points
+# Export the best/chosen loop points directly to the terminal as sample points or time in mm:ss.sss or time in   # seconds only
-pymusiclooper -i export-points --path "/path/to/track.wav"
+pymusiclooper -i export-points --path "/path/to/track.wav" --fmt samples/time/seconds
+                                                                   ^ (if not specified defaults to samples)

 # Export all the discovered loop points directly to the terminal as sample points
 # Same output as interactive mode with loop values in samples, but without the formatting and pagination